ritwyck/Graph-Colouring/README.md

 Once the whole graph is coloured, with every click in GraphPanel, the current game mode's winning condition is checked.
 This depends on the respective game mode.
 **BitterEnd** uses the algorithms best colouring and compares it to the player's.
 If the player's number of colours used is the same or smaller, the player wins, and a win message is displayed.

---- add in explanations here ---

 All the components come together in the **GUI** which depending on which game mode is chosen calls the right methods.
 It also includes a neat interface that contains short instructions.

-This work was done by Group 29: Lisa Theis, Mateusz Zboś, ...
+This work was done by Group 29: Lisa Theis, Mateusz Zboś, Oliver van Sonsbeeck, Konrad Retzlaff and Ritwik Srivastava (@ritwyck)